morgane-arnaud/ev-energy/docs/DEVELOPMENT_NOTES.md

 - **Store Types & Interfaces Separately**: Create a dedicated folder for types and interfaces to keep the project organized.
   - The Types I used for the `ChargingStationResponse` were based on the response.
 These might not be accurate but rather a placeholder.
   - Define **strong TypeScript interfaces** for all API requests and responses to improve type safety.
-  - Use these types across the application to ensure that the data conforms to the expected structure and to help with code autocompletion and error checking.
+  - Use these types across the application to ensure that the data conforms to the expected structure and to prevent errors.
 - **Dynamic Values for API Parameters**: Replace hardcoded values (e.g., user ID, car ID) with dynamically fetched ones.
 - **Secure Storage of API Keys**: API URLs and keys should not be hardcoded into the app.
 Instead, they should be stored securely in a `.env` file or via secure storage mechanisms (e.g., environment variables, backend proxy).
-  **Support Multiple Environments**: Configure different environments (e.g., development, staging, production) to ensure appropriate configurations are used for each.
+- **Support Multiple Environments**: Configure different environments (e.g., development, staging, production) to ensure appropriate configurations are used for each.

 ---